Goebbels children

 The Goebbels family in 1942: (back row) Hildegard, Harald Quandt, Helga; (front row) Helmut, Hedwig, Magda, Heidrun, Joseph and Holdine.

 The Goebbels children were the five daughters and one son born to Nazi propaganda minister Joseph Goebbels and his wife Magda.
 The children, born between 1932 and 1940, were murdered by their parents in Berlin on 1 May 1945, the day both parents committed suicide.

 Magda Goebbels had an elder son, Harald Quandt, from a previous marriage to Günther Quandt.
 Harald, then aged 23, was a prisoner of war when his younger half-siblings were killed.
-There are many theories of how they were killed; one is that Magda Goebbels gave them something 'sweetened' to drink.
-The most supported theory is that they were killed with a cyanide capsule.
+There are different theories of how they were killed; the most supported theory is that they were murdered with cyanide capsules given to them by their mother or by another person acting according to their mother’s orders.

 Naming

 Some historian writers have contended that the children's names all begin with "H" as a tribute to Adolf Hitler, who was fond of all the children, but there is no evidence to support this; rather, it supports that Magda's "H" naming was the idea of her first husband, Günther Quandt, who chose names beginning with "H" for his other two children by his first wife.
 This claim is supported by Magda's mother, Auguste Behrend, who stated that the family made an innocent hobby of searching for new baby names beginning with "H" for each successive child.